nobodyzxc/MiniScheme/README.md

 > 1. Macro
 >
-> 2. System calls
+> 2. Provide some interesting functions to observe the ecology
 >
-> 3. Provide some interesting functions to observe the ecology
->
-> 4. Do some interesting optimizations
+> 3. Do some interesting optimizations
       (symbol , gc , TCO , any opt about speed and space)